GorillaInTheStack/monkey-sec-blog/content/posts/binary/return-oriented-programming/index.md

 static int a = 5;
 ```

-- BSS segment: Same as above but the variables here are the ones that are *not initialized*.
-They don't start with a value.
+- BSS segment: Same as above but the variables here are the ones that are *not initialized* by the programmer.
+They don't start with a value *theortically*.
+In reality, they all get initialized to zero by the OS when the binary is loaded into memory.

 ```C
 static int a;
 ```

 - heap segment: This place is used for *dynamic memory allocation*.
 In other words, this is where memory space gets reserved for variables that are created at runtime (read during execution).
 In C, this is done with functions like `malloc`, `calloc`, `realloc` and the memory gets released with `free`.

+>[!NOTE]
-Something to note about the heap is that it grows upwards.
+> The heap grows upwards.
 This means that when we allocate memory, it will grow towards the higher addresses in memory.
 You don't need to worry too much about this right now.

 ```C
 int *a = malloc(sizeof(int) * 10);